 You can also follow me on Twitter at: https://twitter.com/kmcg2375

 Dr Kelli McGraw is a Lecturer in the School of Curriculum at QUT.
-Currently teaching secondary English curriculum as well as units in the Master of Education (Teacher-Librarianship) on youth, popular culture and texts, her prior experience includes teaching high school English and debating in Southwest Sydney, NSW.
-Kelli researches the fields of secondary school curriculum, teacher identity, digital literacy and children’s literature, presently focusing on the use of online learning and mobile devices in the teaching of reading and in higher education settings.
+Currently teaching secondary English curriculum, her prior experience includes teaching high school English and debating in Southwest Sydney, NSW.
+Kelli researches the fields of secondary school curriculum, teacher identity, digital literacy and children’s literature, presently focusing on the use of project based learning in secondary English.
 She is the Vice President of the English Teachers Association of Queensland.